 Blast some music

 You know how when people are really tired and they have to drive somewhere their friends tell them to blast music to stay awake?
-Well, the same thing applies with just waking up in the morning.
+Well, the same thing applies to just waking up in the morning.
 There really is no better way to fully wake up and stay awake than having a dance party.

 This isn’t always possible if you live with roommates, though.
 Especially not if you’re waking up before them.
 But if you’re lucky, your roommate will have a class before you.
-That way you can blast all the Nicki Minaji and Charlie Puth you want.
+That way you can blast all the Nicki Minaj and Charlie Puth you want.

 Do your hair